ceph/ceph/doc/rados/operations/crush-map.rst

 Creating a compat weight set
 ----------------------------

-.. note: This step is normally done automatically by the ``balancer`` module when enabled.
+.. note:: This step is normally done automatically by the ``balancer`` module when enabled.

 To create a *compat* weight set::